Literacy Connections logo

 Organizations that Promote Literacy

-LINCS - the Literacy Information aNd Communication System
+LINCS – the Literacy Information and Communication System

 These comprehensive sites are a service of the National Institute for Literacy.
 They are updated daily and contain a wealth of useful information on all aspects of literacy.
 Midwest LINCS operates out of the Ohio Literacy Resource Center.
 Northwest LINCS offers an extensive collection of Lesson Plans